movementlabsxyz/MIP/MIP/mip-59/README.md

 This proposition explore the finality waiting case.
 For all bridged blockchain (L1/L2), only finale transaction are processed.
 This change change the behavior in the `relayer` that need to wait finalized block to propagate event and in the UI where only finalized TX can be used to notify user bridge state change.

-This proposition discribe an update of the UI where rather than users waiting for their L2 wallet to pop up to complete a bridge transfer on the destination chain, if we require several minutes to consider a block finalized, then users can refer to their transfer history in the wallet UI and click a "Complete" button to sign the transaction to complete the bridge transfer.
+This proposition describe an update of the UI where rather than users waiting for their L2 wallet to pop up to complete a bridge transfer on the destination chain, if we require several minutes to consider a block finalized, then users can refer to their transfer history in the wallet UI and click a "Complete" button to sign the transaction to complete the bridge transfer.
 The wallet pop up will automatically be populated with the bridge transfer ID and pre-image.

 ## Motivation